Jwesley11/100-days-of-code/log.md

 **Thoughts:** So far everything seems to be stuff that I've actually already looked at.
 Need to go ahead and get a bit further before I start learning some new stuff.

 **Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
 For now, the notes are simply living in Sublime.

+### Day 8: October 9, 2018

+**Today's Progress**: Crushed the rest of chapter 1.

+**Thoughts:** Basic stuff, review thus far.
+Excited to get into Chapter 2.

+**Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
+For now, the notes are simply living in Sublime.